Department:School of Allied Health

 Courses taught: Operating Department Practice

-Lauren recently joined the Faculty of Medical Science as a full-time lecturer from clinical practice as an ODP.
-She is teaching on all aspects of the course including surgery, anaesthetics, recovery and anatomy and physiology.
+Lauren joined ARU as a full-time lecturer from clinical practice as an operating department practitioner (ODP).
+She is teaching on all aspects of our ODP degree course, including surgery, anaesthetics, recovery and anatomy and physiology.

-Lauren is currently completing a Postgraduate Certificate in Medical and Healthcare Education and have no active research projects.
-However she has interests in developing research in the future in the following fields:
+Lauren is currently completing a Postgraduate Certificate in Medical and Healthcare Education, and is interested in developing research in the future in the following fields:.

 Llewelyn, M.J., Terrazzini, N., Spurling, L. (2008) Superantigen Detection by HLA Class II Capture Assay Poster presented at the British Society for Immunology Congress 2008